 When do I get my class schedule?

 Students will receive their schedule by July15th.
-Students may make minimal changes to their schedule during orientation after meeting with Mr. Meyer, Head of the Upper School, and Ms Sheffield.
+Students may make minimal changes to their schedule during orientation after meeting with Ms Sheffield.

 What English (ESL) class will I take?

 Students are required to take an English language proficiency test during the August orientation.
 Students will be assigned to appropriate ESL classes based on their English proficiency levels.

 Our mission is to support each student's efforts to develop their English skills and provide instruction to ensure success at St. Mary's School.
 Contact Ms Ronda Sheffield (firstname.lastname@example.org) with any questions about our ESL classes.

 When will I take the SAT test?

 Seniors should plan to take the SAT at St. Mary's School on the first available test date in October of their Senior year.
 Students register at www.Collegeboard.com and choose St. Mary's as the test site.
 Transportation will be provided from the dormitory to St.Mary's School only on this date.

 Juniors at St. Mary's School should plan to take the SAT in the spring of their Junior year.
 St. Mary's School will provide transportation from the dormitory to the St. Mary's test site on only one test date each spring.
 Students should check with the St. Mary's staff to learn about this testing date.